Projects funded by the federal Office of Rural Health Policy.

 Developing a Sentinel Cohort of Rural Health Clinics for Use in Developing Relevant Quality Measures and Monitoring Program Performance.
-This two year project will assemble a cohort of Rural Health Clinics (RHCs) from ten to thirteen states to participate in a sentinel quality measurement process.
-During the first year of the project, the cohort of RHCs will participate in the identification, development, and refinement of a discrete set RHC quality measures in conjunction with the project team and an expert panel of RHC and quality measurement experts.
-During the second year, the cohort will be asked to implement, report, and evaluate the measures.
+This two year project will assemble a cohort of Rural Health Clinics (RHCs) thirteen states to participate in a sentinel quality measurement process.
+During the first year of the project, the project team worked with the cohort of RHCs along with an expert panel of RHC and quality measurement experts to identify, develop, and refine of a discrete set RHC quality measures.
+During the second year, the cohort will implement the reporting process, collect data from the RHCs on the quality measures, and evaluate the measures in terms of performance and quality improvement.
+This project has been completed and a Research & Policy Brief on the pilot testing of he RHC quality measurement reporting system is posted on the publications page.

 Eligibility Transitions under the Affordable Care Act: Policy Considerations for Ensuring Coverage Continuity Among Rural Residents.
 This study will assess rural versus urban income volatility, the potential effects on states’ efforts to ensure continuous health insurance coverage to individuals enrolled in Medicaid expansions or Exchange plans under the Affordable Care Act, and develop policy recommendations to address any observed differences.